The 10 Best BBQ Claws

 video play icon

-This wiki has been updated 28 times since it was first published in April of 2016.
+This wiki has been updated 32 times since it was first published in April of 2016.
 BBQ claws make the work of pulling pork, beef, and poultry safe and easy.
 These time-saving shredders protect your hands from the heat of freshly-cooked cuts and a sizzling grill, while creating a texture that goes perfectly in a hamburger bun.
 Conveniently, many models can also be used to handle and transport all sorts of piping hot food and keep hard-to-hold items steady while you slice them.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Original Bear Paws